-- 128. The falsity of the Moline Article is also evident given the information uncovered in the Lanzo case. - 129.
-In 2016, Stephen Lanzo brought a claim against LTL alleging that he was exposed to asbestos through use of Johnson's Baby Powder. - 130.
-Dr. Moline served as an expert witness in Mr. Lanzo's case against LTL-she served an expert report, sat for deposition, and testified at trial. - 131.
+- 127. The falsity of the Moline Article is also evident given the information uncovered in the Lanzo case. - 128.
+In 2016, Stephen Lanzo brought a claim against LTL alleging that he was exposed to asbestos through use of Johnson's Baby Powder. - 129.
+Dr. Moline served as an expert witness in Mr. Lanzo's case against LTL-she served an expert report, sat for deposition, and testified at trial.

+- 130. Mr. Lanzo is a New Jersey resident, his case was filed in New Jersey, and Dr. Moline testified at trial in New Jersey. - 131.
 During the course of that case, alternative sources of asbestos exposure beyond alleged contamination in talc were identified.
-Additionally, evidence of the presence of commercial asbestos-not a type of "asbestos" allegedly present in Johnson's Baby Powder-was found in plaintiff's tissue. - 132.
-Despite this, Dr. Moline included Mr. Lanzo in her Article as Case #6:
+Additionally, evidence of the presence of commercial asbestos-not a type of "asbestos" allegedly present in Johnson's Baby Powder-was found in plaintiff's tissue.

+132. Despite this, Dr. Moline included Mr. Lanzo in her Article as Case #6:

 Mr. Lanzo Case #6

 Gender Male Male

 Year of Diagnosis 2016 2016

 Age At Diagnosis 43 43

 Mesothelioma Site Pleural Pleural

 Talcum Powder Brand Johnson's Baby Powder D (Johnson's Baby Powder)

-Estimated Years Of Use 40 40
+Estimated Yrs Of Use 40 40

 Occupation Finance Finance

 Other Details Moline Expert Report at 5, 14 Moline Article at 13-14

-"developed chest pain after playing hockey in 2012" "developed chest pain after playing hockey in 2012"

-"Mr. Lanzo recalled using the talcum powder in the bathroom or his room, and that there would be powder on the floor."
+"developed chest pain after playing hockey in 2012" "Mr. Lanzo recalled using the talcum powder in the bathroom or his room, and that there would be powder on the floor."
 "Case 6 recalled using the powder in the bathroom and in his room, and that there would be powder on his floor."

 "He applied the talcum powder to his torso, groin, legs and back, often twice a day after showering."
+"He recalled getting mouthfuls of powder during the application."
 "He applied the talcum powder directly to his torso, groin, legs, and back, often twice a day after showering."
 "He recalled getting mouthfuls of powder during the application."
-"He recalled getting mouthfuls of powder during the application."

 - 133. As further background, Dr. Moline states in her Article that "crocidolite" asbestos fibers "are encountered in cases of industrial and occupational exposure, not cosmetic talcum powder."
 Ex.
 A, Moline Article at 14 (emphasis added). - 134.
-Dr. Moline knowingly made false statements or recklessly ignored available information demonstrating their falsity when she stated in her Article that crocidolite asbestos was not found in the tissue of Case #6.

-- 135. Specifically, she states that "tissue samples from six patients were analyzed" (including Case #6) and that "[a]mosite and crocidolite, asbestos fibers . . . were not found in any of these cases."
+Dr. Moline knowingly made false statements or recklessly ignored available information demonstrating their falsity when she stated in her Article that crocidolite asbestos was not found in the tissue of Case #6. - analyzed" (including Case #6) and that "[a]mosite and crocidolite, asbestos fibers ... were not found in any of these cases."
 Ex.
-A, Moline Article at 14 (emphasis added). - 136.
-But in fact, crocidolite asbestos was found in the tissue of that Case #6-Mr. Lanzo. - 137.
-In the Lanzo case, Plaintiff's expert Mr. Lee Poye analyzed Mr. Lanzo's tissue and found crocidolite asbestos:
+A, Moline Article at 14 (emphasis added).
+That tissue analysis was done in connection with Mr. Lanzo's New Jersey case.
+Id. at 11. - 136.
+But in fact, crocidolite asbestos was found in the tissue of that Case #6-Mr. Lanzo.

+137. In the Lanzo case, Plaintiff's expert Mr. Lee Poye analyzed Mr. Lanzo's tissue and found crocidolite asbestos: